magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/response-handler.md

 github_link: payments-integrations/payment-gateway/response-handler.md
 ---

-*Response Handler* is a component of Magento payment provider gateway, that processes payment provider response.
-Typically the response requires one of the following actions:
+Response Handler is the component of Magento payment provider gateway, that processes payment provider response.
+Typically, the response requires one of the following actions:

-- order status needs to be modified
+- Modify the order status
-- there is something to save in Magento for a particular transaction response
+- Save information that was provided in a transaction response
-- email needs to be sent
+- Send an email

-Response Handler does not perform any actions required by response, it only modifies the order state basing on the payment gateway response.
+The response handler only modifies the order state, based on the payment gateway response.
+It does not perform any other required actions.

 ## Interface